Skip to content

 Managing Keys#

-Note: The current wallet operations can only be performed via the Ergo node's REST API.
+Note: All these wallet operations are performed via the Ergo node's REST API, typically accessed through the Swagger UI or programmatically.